junzhang6/Juns-Academic-Projects/README.md

-### This repository contains Jun Zhang's past academic projects.
+## This repository contains Jun Zhang's past academic projects.

-## Some course works I have done at SFU
+### Some course works I have done at SFU
+ - SS